What comes with the membership?

 In our weekly schedule, we have a snack time.
 We call it the 3 G’s: Gab, Grub, and Games.
 We provide a relatively healthy snack including things like multigrain chips, popcorn, or fruit.
 At the end of each section (5 lessons), we provide a sweet snack during what we call a celebration.

-Currently, Casey’s parent support material is found at caseys-parent.com.
+Currently, Casey’s parent support material is found at caseys-parents.com.
 There you will find a chapter/lesson and a home activity so that you can follow along and learn with your child.